Skip to main content

 SyncFrame Setting

-ProtocolSelect the protocol: CAN or CAN-FD.
+ProtocolSelect protocol: CAN or CAN-FD.

-Std./Ext.Select the CAN ID type: Std. (standard ID) or Ext. (extended ID).
+Std./Ext.Select CAN ID type: Std. (standard ID) or Ext. (extended ID).

-IDEnter the CAN ID.
+IDEnter CAN ID.

-Security Setting (Ch Common)
+Security Setting (Ch common)

 Security Setting